Looking for middle school student (6th-8th grade; sometimes 5th grade) opportunities throughout the year? Programs include the following conditions:

 Cooking Matters for Middle School students (6th-8th) provides hands-on instruction that will help teens develop a love of cooking and the skills to make healthy food choices wherever they go.
 Ohio Wesleyan University students teach middle school teens kid-approved lunches which are healthy, budget-minded and easy to make.

-Look for classes in the spring 2020.
+Look for classes in the future.

 D&D Adventurers League